 - Message Folding.
 The ability to remove fields from message (e.g., HTML messages) or to remove entire message types (e.g., chat state notifications).
 This can be used for security reasons.
 It can also be used with presence folding to reduce bandwidth usage in constrained networks.

 - Security Label Checks.
-Access control is applied based on a Governing Security Policy, Security Label on the XMPP message, and Security Clearance associated with source and/or destination.
+Access control is applied using the Security Label on the XMPP message based on a Governing Security Policy and Security Clearance associated with source and/or destination.

 - Security Label Transformation.
 Security Labels are mapped to a Security Policy associated with the destination, using label equivalence mappings defined within the Security Policy.
 If XEP-0258 is used, the original label may be retained along with the new one, which is generally desirable.

-- Blocking of file transfer, by blocking in band file transfer and standardized file transfer requests.
+- Blocking of file transfer and VOIP, by blocking standardized in band file transfer and standardized file transfer and VOIP negotiation requests.

 - Blocking MUC traffic or blocking 1:1 (MUC only).